 SEO will certainly improve a website’s overall searchability and visibility, but what other real value does it offer?
-Why is SEO so important?

-These 12 reasons should offer some clarity, regardless of the industry or business size, as to why businesses need SEO to take their brand to the next level.
+These 15 reasons should offer some clarity, regardless of the industry or business size, as to why businesses need SEO to take their brand to the next level.

-1. Organic Search Is Most Often the Primary Source of Website Traffic
+1. Organic Search is Most Often the Primary Source of Website Traffic

-As marketers know, Google owns a significantly larger portion of the search market than competitors like Yahoo, Bing, Baidu, Yandex, DuckDuckGo, and the many, many others.
+As marketers know, Google owns a significantly larger portion of the search market than competitors like Yahoo, Bing, Baidu, Yandex, DuckDuckGo, and many, many others.

-That’s not to say that all search engines don’t contribute to a brand’s visibility – they do — it’s just that Google owns about 75 percent of the overall search market.
+That’s not to say that all search engines don’t contribute to a brand’s visibility – they do.
+It’s just that Google owns a considerable portion of the overall search market.

 2. SEO Builds Trust & Credibility

-In addition to the factors mentioned above, authority is accrued over time as a result of elements like:
+In addition to the factors mentioned above, authority is accrued over time as a result of aspects like: